countertenor/mozart/README.md

 An orchestrator for scripts.
 (Python and Bash scripts supported for now).

-Mozart is a simple utility to convert your independent, messy bunch of scripts into a well defined, orchestrated program!
+Mozart is a simple utility to convert your independent, messy bunch of scripts into a well defined, orchestrated program complete with a CLI and UI!

 **Note:** No Golang code changes required, it is a simple drop-in type utility for your scripts.